-Proposed amendment inserting a new sub-section 25 (2A) will overcome the present inequity whereby interest which accrues on equalization moneys held in trust by packers prior to distribution to individual producers must be returned to the Australian Dried Fruits Corporation.
+Proposed amendment inserting a new sub-section 25(2A) will overcome the present inequity whereby interest which accrues on equalization moneys held in trust by packers prior to distribution to individual producers must be returned to the on the section of the

+Australian Dried Fruits Corporation.
 Proposed amendment provides for such interest to be passed on by packers to producers in proportion to their individual entitlements to the principal sum.
 Other amendments to section 25 make drafting changes to substitute non-gender specific language.